Medically reviewed by Drugs.com. Last updated on Mar 30, 2020.

 Usual Adult Dose for Breast Cancer

-In combination with palbociclib or abemaciclib: 500 mg IM into the buttocks (gluteal area) slowly (1 to 2 minutes per injection) as two 5 mL injections, one in each buttock, on days 1, 15, 29 and once monthly thereafter
+COMBINATION THERAPY: In combination with palbociclib, or abemaciclib, or ribociclib: 500 mg IM into the buttocks (gluteal area) slowly (1 to 2 minutes per injection) as two 5 mL injections, one in each buttock, on days 1, 15, 29 and once monthly thereafter.

 -This drug is not recommended for use in men.

 -When this drug is used in combination with palbociclib, the recommended dose of palbociclib is 125 mg orally once daily for 21 consecutive days followed by 7 days off therapy for a complete cycle of 28 days.
 Palbociclib should be taken with food.
 Refer to the prescribing information for palbociclib.